Kernpiler: Compiler Optimization for Quantum Hamiltonian Simulation with Partial Trotterization: Kernpiler Framework

 Secondly, the partially Trotterized unitaries are grouped such that in each group, the unitaries commute.
 After constructing groups of commuting unitaries, the order of groups within the Trotter step is determined.
 For our implementation, two groups containing the most and second most unitaries are placed on the edge of the Trotter step.
 In every step the side in which the two groups are placed is flipped such that neighboring Trotter steps have at their adjacent edges the identical commuting groups (these will be merged in the following step).

 Thirdly, still at the Hamiltonian term level, adjacent identical groups which commute, (i.e., $[U_i,U_j]=0$) are merged together (i.e., $U_i U_j U_j U_i$ is `merged' to $U_i^2 U_j^2$).
 After merging groups, there will still be a source of error that comes from the non-commuting terms within a single Trotter step (see Eq.~\ref{commutation_error}).
 This approximation error would be repeated each time the Trotter step is applied.
 We refer to this as coherent noise.
-To counteract this, we randomly shuffle the order of the terms within each successive Trotter step maintaining terms in their respective groups such that this noise becomes stochastic (this step is not illustrated in Fig.~\ref{fig:pipelineoverview}).
-The kernpiler then concludes with rewriting the dense unitaries into a target gate set to be executed on a quantum computer.
+To counteract this, we randomly shuffle the order of the terms within each successive Trotter step maintaining terms in their respective groups such that this noise becomes stochastic.
+The k Kernpiler framework then concludes with rewriting the dense unitaries into a target gate set to be executed on a quantum computer.